markramach/spring-boot-starter-consul/README.md

 I also strongly encourage you to take a look at the [Spring Cloud Consul](https://github.com/spring-cloud/spring-cloud-consul) project.
 This is a brand new project from Spring that includes configuration as well as service registration and discovery.
 The project has just tagged the first milestone release.

-### Non Boot Configuration
+### Non-Boot Configuration

 If you are not using Spring Boot, you can still leverage Consul based property injection with the `@EnableConsulPropertySource` annotation in this starter project.
-Simple annotate your configuration class with the enable annotation and set the `paths` attribute of the annotation.
+Simply annotate your configuration class with the enable annotation and set the `paths` attribute of the annotation.

 	@Configuration
 	@EnableConsulPropertySource({"root/api/defaults", "root/global/defaults"})